WAF (ModSecurity)

 OpenLiteSpeed and LiteSpeed use their built-in ModSecurity module.

-To start using WAF, enable it for users and sites.
+To start using the WAF, enable it for users and sites.

 For users

-To get WAF working, it must be enabled for the site.
+To start using the WAF, it must be enabled for the site.

 For sites

-• Detection only — when the rules are triggered, requests are not blocked, but only recorded in the log.
-This mode is needed to search for false positive WAF alarms without the risk of disrupting the site's functionality.
+- Detection only — when the rules are triggered, requests are not blocked, but only recorded in the log.
+This mode is used to detect WAF false positives without the risk of disrupting the site's functionality.
 It is recommended to use it temporarily to disable irrelevant rules, and then select the Enabled option.

-If a user is only allowed to enable WAF (without permissions to configure), the administrator ruleset will be used for their site by default.
+If a user is only allowed to enable the WAF (without the permissions to change WAF settings), the administrator ruleset will be used for their site by default.

-To ensure the WAF rules are working correctly, run a "malicious" request to the site.
+To ensure that the WAF rules are working, run a "malicious" request to the site.
 For example:

 curl 'https://YOUR_SITE/?foo=/etc/passwd&bar=/bin/sh'

-If the rules are operational, an error will appear when trying to open the site in the browser (if the WAF is in the Enabled mode), and a record of this request will be registered in the log.
+If the WAF works, you will get an error when trying to open the site in the browser (if the WAF is in the Enabled mode), and this request will appear in the log.

 WAF configuration